Abortion in the United States

-The abortion rate has continuously declined from a peak in 1980 of 30 per 1,000 women of childbearing age (15–44) to 11.3 by 2018.
-In 2018, 78% of abortions were performed at 9 weeks or less gestation, and 92% of abortions were performed at 13 weeks or less gestation.
-By 2020, medication abortions accounted for more than 50% of all abortions.
-Almost 25% of women will have had an abortion by age 45, with 20% of 30 year olds having had one.
-In 2019, 60% of women who had abortions were already mothers, and 50% already had two or more children.
-Increased access to birth control has been statistically linked to reductions in the abortion rate.

-Before the Supreme Court of the United States decisions of Roe v.
+In the United States, abortion is a divisive issue in politics and culture wars.
+Prior to the mid-19th century, English common law formed the basis of abortion law in the colonies and the early Republic.

+Connecticut was the first state to regulate abortion in 1821; it outlawed abortion after quickening, the moment in pregnancy when the pregnant woman starts to feel the fetus's movement in the uterus, and forbade the use of poisons to induce one post-quickening.
+Many states subsequently passed various laws on abortion until the Supreme Court of the United States decisions of Roe v.
 Wade and Doe v.
-Bolton had decriminalized abortion nationwide in 1973, abortion was already legal in several states; the decision in the former case imposed a federally mandated uniform framework for state legislation on the subject.
+Bolton decriminalized abortion nationwide in 1973.
+The Roe decision imposed a federally mandated uniform framework for state legislation on the subject.
 It also established a minimal period during which abortion is legal, with more or fewer restrictions throughout the pregnancy.

 That basic framework, modified in Planned Parenthood v.
 Casey (1992), remained nominally in place, although the effective availability of abortion varied significantly from state to state, as many counties had no abortion providers.
-Casey held that a law could not place legal restrictions imposing an undue burden for "the purpose or effect of placing a substantial obstacle in the path of a woman seeking an abortion of a nonviable fetus".
+Casey held that a law could not place legal restrictions imposing an "undue burden" for "the purpose or effect of placing a substantial obstacle in the path of a woman seeking an abortion of a nonviable fetus."
 In December 2021, the FDA legalized telemedicine provision of medication abortion pills with delivery by mail, but many states have laws which restrict this option.